Portfolio Fast Track: From Request to Delivery¶

 Tasks¶

 Within each phase (or at the project level), create tasks for specific work items.
+Open the Tasks tab in the project workspace to manage them.

 - Assign tasks to contributors

-- Set due dates and priorities
+- Set due dates, priorities, and task types

-- Log time directly against tasks
+.docxfile directly into the Description field - Log time directly against tasks (IT or Business category)

 - Link tasks to phases for structured tracking